Hulupeep/roadmap/roadmap_proposal.md

 * **Empowers Advanced Users:** Gives researchers and advanced practitioners a powerful and intuitive tool for experimenting with novel neural network architectures, making ruv-FANN a more capable research library.
 * **Improved Clarity:** For complex architectures, an explicit graph definition is far clearer and less error-prone than a series of special-cased methods on a linear builder.
 It makes the network's structure self-documenting in the code.

+**Testing for AGI-Like**
+See these standard tests that we can start with as we progress through the roadmap.

+**Hardware -go faster machine**

+THe right hardware will make this roadmap highly achievablel in a short time.
+See the [hardware acceration roadmap ](https://github.com/Hulupeep/roadmap/blob/main/blackwell.md)

 #### **Works cited**

 1. ruvnet/ruv-FANN: A blazing-fast, memory-safe neural network library for Rust that brings the power of FANN to the modern world. \- GitHub, accessed July 2, 2025, [https://github.com/ruvnet/ruv-FANN](https://github.com/ruvnet/ruv-FANN)